 The conference I attended was probably the conference in the social sciences in Poland (as I don’t want to ‘name and shame, it probably does not matter what it was and I will mention no individuals by name).
 The panel was an invited plenary panel on the future of the social sciences (well, one of the disciplines).
 So, basically, the panellists were asked to offer some reflections on their discipline.
 I tend not to like panels like that as more often than not they serve to boost the panellists’ egos, still as I had nothing better to do….

 Let me describe the scene.
 It’s a large auditorium – no idea how many people, but easily a few hundred, with women making up about half the audience.
 On the podium a panel of 7 men (apart from one all middle-aged or older).
-I didn’t know by name anyone but one who had a significant international publication record.
-And so they were musing on the future, one after the other, with some of their reflections more interesting than others.
+I didn’t know anyone by name, apart from one who had a significant international publication record.
+And so, they were musing on the future, one after the other, with some of their reflections more uninteresting than others.
 You could see the audience was rather politely interested.

 Finally, they ended and I was the first to raise my hand.
 A microphone was provided and I said I had one question and said: